 Examples are Harley-Davidson and Indian Motorcycle, manufacturers who distribute their own product, rather than having an Australian company distribute it for them.

 This national on-road price even includes dual-seat registration for single-seat bikes such as the Softail Slim and Scout Bobber which could be registered much cheaper in states that offer half-price single-seat rego.

 (The buyer then has to apply for the solo-seat registration rebate.)

-Kawasaki Motors Australia has recently moved to advertising a national average ride-away price even though ride-away prices will still vary from dealer to dealer.
+Kawasaki Motors Australia has moved to advertising a national average ride-away price even though ride-away prices will still vary from dealer to dealer.

 The company advertises a national average ride-away price which they base on the Adelaide 5000 post code.

 So the price you pay at your local dealer could still be a few hundred more or less than the nationally advertised price, depending on your location.

 Some have simple price discounts, some include free extras, some offer packaged accessories for a reduced price, and others include cash-back or rebate offers.

 However, cash-back offers can vary.
 In some cases it’s a basic price discount at the point of sale, in others you get the money back at a later date.
 In the latter case, the full price of the motorcycle must be advertised, not the reduced price after the rebate.

 Some offer rebate cash such as “Honda Dollars” that has to be used to buy accessories or riding gear.
 It is usually stipulated that the gear must be the same brand as the motorcycle and you have to buy it from the store where you bought your bike.